 You do NOT want to feel rushed before your day even starts.
-I was once at a wedding where they were so behind on getting ready that the officiant almost left before the ceremony even started.
-It made the bride cry and it was so horrible.
-To avoid anything like that happening, give yourself an hour more than what you think you need for getting ready.
+Give yourself an hour more than what you think you need for getting ready.
 Having this extra time in there also allows me, your photographer, to get more detail shots, flat lays, and all those timeless getting ready shots that you want.

 Set your itinerary and FOLLOW IT.